wp-plugins/mystatus/readme.txt

 it includes full administration of your current status, and the apperance of the status holder can be fully altered using CSS within the admin page.
 This is only the first version and more concise versions will be released if it proves to be popular..

+**1.20**
+Fixed error regarding Parsing, on line 114.
+Sorry if anyone had this error.

 **New Version: 1.15**
 This new version includes the following new features:<br />